 Choose the right name for your business

 What’s in a name?
 For your business, quite a lot.
-Customers can infer a lot from your business name so it’s important to get it right and take time to consider if it should describe what you do, communicate your personality or be completely abstract.
+It’s important to consider if it should describe what you do, communicate your personality or be completely abstract.
+It must also meet rules that apply to your legal structure.

 Guide